Collective Intelligence Laboratory

 2006-2007 - undergraduate thesis supervision, “Comparison of meaning attribution in Chinese and Canadian cultures”.
 Wen-Wen Iris, McMaster University, Department of Psychology.

-Organizing the Modeling Journal Club in Psychology Department (1993-1996).
+Organisation the Modeling Journal Club in Psychology Department (1993-1996).
 Faculty and graduate students of the department participated in sessions of this club, discussing neural networks, artificial life and other modeling approaches.

 Presentation of the Laboratory at international scientific meetings.
 For last seven years we gave a total more than 60 such presentations and invited lectures.